Ty Eigner

-Ty Eigner (born November 8, 1968) is an American ice hockey head coach who is currently the head hockey coach of the Bowling Green State University Men's Hockey team.
+Ty Eigner (born November 8, 1968) is an American ice hockey head coach who was the head hockey coach of the Bowling Green State University Men's Hockey team.

 Career

 Though born in Wisconsin, Eigner grew up in Minnesota and was a standout player for Rosemount, topping two points per game in his final two years with the Fighting Irish.
 Despite his scoring numbers, Eigher played two seasons in the USHL after graduating before he got his first taste of college hockey.
 Eigner played sparingly in his first few seasons with Bowling Green under Jerry York but he grew into a leadership role with the team and served as captain for the 1992–93 campaign.

 After Bowling Green, Eigner signed with the Fort Worth Fire and had a good season while the Fire finished last in the league.
 Eigner moved up to the ECHL the following year but after poor results he found himself back in the Central Hockey League and finished his playing career with the Tulsa Oilers.